jopamo/pcmanfm-qt/HACKING.md

 * CMake 3.18 or newer
 * Qt 6.6 or newer (Widgets, DBus, LinguistTools)
-* GLib and GIO for the `backends/gio` implementation
+* GLib/GIO stack and friends required by the vendored Panel (libfm-qt) code
-* GVFS or equivalent, for trash and remote support
 * lxqt2-build-tools or local replacements as needed in your build system

 libfm-qt is only needed if you are building the legacy version.
 The modernized fork is designed to build without libfm-qt.